OGMaRs/OGMaRs.github.io/README.md

 ## Milestones:
 ### Minimum Milestones
 Finding and acquiring two wooden logs by hitting them and collecting them.
 This is enough wood required to make a crafting table, two sticks and two wood planks, nearly enough for a wood pickaxe.
-Achieving a Stone Pickaxe by finding stone, mining it, getting minimum 3 stone, having two sticks, and combining the 3 stone and 2 sticks.
+Achieving a Wood Pickaxe by finding wood, mining it, getting minimum 3 planks, having two sticks, and combining the 3 planks and 2 sticks.
 ### Realistic Milestones
 Find Coal to melt iron ore into iron ingot, Need to find coal, mine it, find iron, mine the ore, create a furnace using 8 stone, and put the coal and iron into the furnace to smelt the iron ore into ingot.
 Achieving an Iron Pickaxe by finding and melting iron ore, Using at 3 iron ingot that was smelted, and 2 sticks, create an iron pickaxe in the crafting table.